logo

 • Keeping Your Baby Hydrated During Diarrhoea

 Hello, Dr. Nair here.
-As a paediatrician, I see so many parents who are surprised and concerned by something as natural as diarrhoea.
-I always joke with them "It's a baby, what else do you expect?"
+As a paediatrician, I see many parents surprised and concerned by something as natural as diarrhoea.
+I always reassure them, saying, "A baby's tummy is still adjusting—some ups and downs are expected."

 But I understand where they're coming from.
-Baby diarrhoea, especially when you have no idea what to do, can be difficult to manage.
+Managing baby diarrhoea can be difficult, especially when you have no idea what to do.
 This is why I decided to share some important tips every parent should know.

 Identifying Diarrhoea in Babies

-Before we get into the tips, let's understand when exactly is it considered diarrhoea in babies.
+Before we get into the tips, let's understand when the baby poop is considered diarrhoea.
 Loose or watery stools more than three times a day, unless your doctor tells you otherwise, are called diarrhoea.

-A lot of parents often get confused between a diarrhoea and just an upset tummy.
+Many parents get confused between baby diarrhoea and just an upset tummy.
 If your baby is experiencing this, pay attention to how they feel and behave.
-If they seem unusually fussy or uncomfortable it might not be a simple tummy upset.
-But just to be sure, let's understand how you can identify baby diarrhoea.
+If they seem unusually fussy or uncomfortable, it might not be a simple tummy upset.
+Let's understand how you can identify baby diarrhoea.

 Understanding Normal Baby Stools